tide-foundation/Tide-h4x-for-Privacy/README.md

 #### Frontend Setup

 1. Open Raziel.Front\src\assets\js\config.js.
 Populate the ORK node endpoints array.
 The generation is looped as the endpoints follow a strict naming convention but this can be easily changed.
-1. Open the .env production file and set your vendor endpoint there.
+1. Open the .env.production file and set your vendor endpoint there.

 #### Running the Frontend Website